 In the meantime you should avoid hard and sticky foods.

 Following the placement of your implants, there may be a little short term discomfort.
 We can prescribe medication to alleviate this and aid the healing.

 You may find chewing difficult for the first 3-4 days.
-A diet of eggs, milk and yoghurt is a good idea.

 It is also important to continue good oral hygiene.
 We recommend a consultation with our hygienist, to receive specific brushing and flossing techniques for your implant and the surrounding tissues.

 To keep your veneer work looking new for years to come, visit us for regular cleanings and reassessments to support your routine home dental care.